Permissive resolution filed in Moreau to stop Twin Bridges sale

-The deal is between the town and Scott T. Earl for a proposed maintenance and service facility dedicated to the recycling comment.
+The deal is between the town and Scott T. Earl for a proposed maintenance and service facility dedicated to the recycling company.

 “We don’t feel they’re a good fit for our community,” explained Gina LeClair, a resident of the town of Moreau and moderator of the “Not Moreau” Facebook page, which has also been a sounding board for the public against Saratoga Biochar Solutions’ move into the area.